I spent a lot of nights crying myself to sleep. I would wake up feeling guilty and useless – like I no longer served a purpose.

 We were never meant to control everything.
 We have no power to control everything.

-And the moment that I slowly opened myself to this truth I started to realize that instead of fixating over the things that we have no control of, it’s so much more effective to focus all our energy and attention on the things that we can control.
+And the moment that I slowly opened myself to this truth I started to realize that instead of fixating on the things that we have no control of, it’s so much more effective to focus all our energy and attention on the things that we can control.

 Take everything that you can’t control as an opportunity for you to learn, grow and adapt.